rescile/rescile-example-netbox-vm-verification/README.md

 #### 2. Architectural Model (`data/models/netbox_infra.toml`)

 This model file builds our infrastructure graph in layers, propagating necessary data between the layers.
+It uses a robust, multi-step process to ensure data is correctly joined and enriched.

 ```toml
 # --- Chunk 1: Create 'server' resources from NetBox VMs ---